KyleMarion0/AWS-Lex-Lab/README.md

 # AWS-Lex-Lab
-A project utilizing Amazon Lex and Lambda
+A project utilizing Amazon Lex and Lambda.